alaat91/Address_book/README.md

-# AddressBook
+# Description
-Java CLI program to store, delete, edit, and sort contacts.
+Java CLI program to store, delete, edit, and sort contacts as an address book.
 # Skills covered
 - Object-oriented design using classes and inheritance to decouple functionality and maintainability reasons.
 - Error handling to capture runtime errors properly.